mathbotics/app/frontend/README.md

     - course: Components related to the course/courses
     - dashboard: Components related to the dashboard
     - form: Where most of the form components are stored
+    - grades: Components related to Instructor Gradebook and Student Grades
     - hoc: Any Higher Order Components should go here ie. withSidebar hoc
     - icons: Contains icons related to Mathbotics
     - lessons: Components related to lessons/lesson